 Disaster Legal Services

-- Counseling on landlord/tenant problems
+- Advice on problems with landlords

-- Assisting in consumer protection matters, remedies, and procedures
+- Consumer protection matters, remedies, and procedures

 Special Tax Considerations